Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 What is a Resume Letter when applying for a position?

-A cover letter is a crucial document that accompanies your CV when submitting your application.
-Its purpose is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the position you’re applying for.
+A resume letter is a crucial document that accompanies your CV when submitting your application.
+Its purpose is to make a good first impression to the hiring manager and express your interest in the job you’re applying for.
 A cover letter is your chance to showcase your skills and achievements in a more engaging and personable way than your CV.
-It should always be customised to the specific job and company you’re applying for.
+It should always be tailored to the specific job and company you’re applying for.

 A resume letter typically includes the following information: